leeannehammond/seirf-phoenix-rising-hw/projects/project_2/README.md

 - A Trello containing the user stories needed to complete these features.

 ## How to Submit Your Project
-Your project is due on Saturday, June 8 at 2:30 PM ET.
+Your project is due on Wednesday, March 11 by start of class.
 Once you have pushed your latest code up, you will present your project and show your code to classmates and instructors.

 ## Where to go for help during project week
 1. Seek out help online
 2. Seek out help with your classmates
 3. Seek out help with our class IAs and TA

-**Office Hours** (all times ET):
+**Office Hours**

-- Sunday: 12-1p ET
-- Monday: 8-9pm ET
-- Tuesday: 10-11pm ET
-- Wednesday: 10-11pm ET
-- Thursday: 830-1030pm ET
-- During class on Tuesday, Wednesday, and Saturday, IAs will alternate between "independent time" (only squad help available in breakout rooms) and "help time" (IAs also available in breakout rooms)

 ## Etc.